 Directing films is a hard job.
 Take a movie like Dallas Buyers Club – did you know it took the script 20 years to become a movie?
-The production of the movie started and canceled almost 140 times.
+The production of the movie started and cancelled almost 140 times.
 Whether you are planning to do an amateur film or a professional one, you will still need to go through a pretty complicated process: you need to choose a script, find your actors, and shoot and edit the film.
 How to direct a movie is very complex, and challenging concept to teach as step by step guide.
 No matter how much you’ll learn, your first film is going to be a stressful experience.
-Still, I promise you, it’s going to be a very rewarding one too.
+Still, I promise you, and it’s going to be a very rewarding one too.
 At the end of the day, like everything else, practice enough, and you can do it.
 This article is for students that are in a hurry and don’t have time to go through all of the Film Directing Course.
 In this article/lesson, I’m giving you eight directing tips that will help you on how to direct a film.
 Some of the tips here go beyond film directing basics, so pay attenton.

 First, you need to know how you want the film to look at.